-Take up any document, purporting to give an account of this country, and you will find it to be composed, either of absurd and nauseous exaggerations on the one hand, or of gross and calumnious detractions on the other.
-But though the wildness of the former cannot fail to generate, in the intellectual amongst all readers, an unfavourable impression; and in those of a different nation, already prejudiced, or mayhap incapable of separating the gold from the baser metal, incredulity and contempt; yet the true Irish searcher, versed in the antiquities, not only of his own dear "father-land," but of the kindred East, which maintained in the old world a religious and incessant communication with this "Sacred Isle," will glean in the distortion of those maniac effusions, the glimmerings of that truth whence they originally emanated-while the injustice of the calumniators must, of itself, bring dismay, with the whole train of confusion and dishonour, upon the mercenary instruments of those foul abuses, as well as upon the heartless abettors who could have enlisted their vassalage!
+Take up any document, purporting to give an account of this country, and you will find it to be composed, either of absurd and nauscous exaggerations on the one hand, or of gross and calumnious detractions on the other.
+But though the wildness of the former cannot fail to generate, in the intellectual amongst all readers, an unfavourable impression; and in those of a different nation, already prejudiced, or mayhap incapable of separating the gold from the baser metal, incredulity and contempt; yet the true Irish searcher, versed in the antiquities, not only of his own dear "father-land," but of the kindred East, which maintained in the old world a religious and incessant com-

-^{} The motto, also, of this family, viz.
-Lamh laider a-Boo; i.e. "The strong arm from Boo," now changed to Vigueur du dessus, is in keeping with the same idea.
+1 The motto, also, of this family, viz., Lamh laider a-Boo, i.e. "The strong arm from Boo," now changed to Vigueur du dessus, is in keeping with the same idea. munication with this "Sacred Isle," will glean in the distortion of those maniac effusions, the glimmerings of that truth whence they originally emanated-while the injustice of the calumniator's must, of itself, bring dismay, with the whole train of confusion and dishonour, upon the mercenary instruments of those foul abuses, as well as upon the heartless abettors who could have enlisted their vassalage !

 Truth, notwithstanding, obliges me to say that the blame should not altogether be laid upon the historians.
 They did as much as, under the circumstances, could be expected at their hands.
-Two successive invasions having passed over, and swept away, in the whirlwind of their desolating fury, all those monuments of learning to which the world had bowed just before-one from innate antipathy to the thing itself; the other from apprehension that the contents of those memorials, acting upon the sensibilities of a high-hearted and proud race, should stimulate their ardour to the recovery of their lost rights, and the consequent ejectment of the party who had usurped them-the patriot had little more to guide him in supplying the deficiencies thus created, than the rude imaginings of his own brain, or the oral traditions of the village schoolmaster and genealogist.
+Two successive invasions having passed over, and swept away, in the whirlwind of their desolating fury, all those monuments of learning to which the world had bowed just before-one from innate antipathy to the thing itself; the other from apprehension that the contents of those memorials, acting upon the sensibilities of a high-hearted and proud race, should stimulate their ardour to the recovery of their lost rights, and the consequent ejectment of the party who had usurped them 1-the patriot had little more to guide him in supplying the deficiencies thus created, than the rude imagining of his own brain, or the oral traditions of the village schoolmaster and genealogist.